Getting Started with CloudFront

 To create a CloudFront web distribution

-Select the Amazon S3 bucket that you created earlier.
-For Origin ID and Restrict Bucket Access, accept the default values.
+On the Create Distribution page, under Origin Settings, choose the Amazon S3 bucket that you created earlier.
+For Origin ID, Origin Path, and Restrict Bucket Access, accept the default values.

 Under Default Cache Behavior Settings, accept the default values, and CloudFront will: